Heikki2020/fbx2blender-bridge/README.md

-# FBX to Blender Bridge
+# FBX to Blender - A Bridging App

-Double-click an FBX file to open it in Blender.
+Double-click an FBX file to import it into Blender.

 &copy; Henry & Lukas 2025-2026